libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/transaction_fee.md

 <tr>
 <td>6</td>
-<td>The presence of the resource, indicating collected fees per block under the Aptos framework account, is a prerequisite for the successful execution of the following functionalities: Upgrading burn percentage.
+<td>The presence of the resource, indicating collected fees per block under the Libra2 framework account, is a prerequisite for the successful execution of the following functionalities: Upgrading burn percentage.
 Registering a block proposer.
 Processing collected fees.</td>
 <td>Low</td>
 <td>The functions: upgrade_burn_percentage, register_proposer_for_fee_collection, and process_collected_fees all ensure that the CollectedFeesPerBlock resource exists under libra2_framework by calling the is_fees_collection_enabled method, which returns a boolean value confirming if the resource exists or not.</td>
 <td>Formally verified via <a href="#high-level-req-6.1">register_proposer_for_fee_collection</a>, <a href="#high-level-req-6.2">process_collected_fees</a>, and <a href="#high-level-req-6.3">upgrade_burn_percentage</a>.</td>